BBC Redux: Technical details

-The system records over 100 megabits per second, continuously.
+The system recorded over 100 megabits per second, continuously.
 As of August 2011, BBC Redux contained 300,000 hours of recorded audio and video.

-A series of standard Digital Video Broadcasting terrestrial antennas and satellite dishes, coupled to DVB-T and DVB-S TV tuner cards are used to capture the incoming DVB multiplexes transmitted for over-the-air Freesat and Freeview terrestrial television.
+A series of standard Digital Video Broadcasting terrestrial antennas and satellite dishes, coupled to DVB-T and DVB-S TV tuner cards were used to capture the incoming DVB multiplexes transmitted for over-the-air Freesat and Freeview terrestrial television.
 These raw MPEG transport streams are split into single-programme MPEG transport streams, encapsulated in RTP, and sent using UDP IP multicast within the IPv4 multicast address range 233.122.227.0/24 from AS31459.
 From the multicast streams individual television programmes can be extracted and saved, without requiring any transcoding or conversion of the contained MPEG-2 video data.

 As of May 2009, racks of Sun Fire T1000 and T2000 machines were used acquiring and storing the incoming programmes respectively; while commodity x86-64 computers were used for database operations and playback transcoding.
-The T2000 storage nodes are connected by 10 Gigabit Ethernet on the network side, and then by serial attached SCSI to RAID boxes containing high-capacity commodity Serial ATA hard disk drives.
-The "fsck-free" ZFS file system is used after experiments with Unix File System (UFS) proved it to be too slow.
+The T2000 storage nodes were connected by 10 Gigabit Ethernet on the network side, and then by serial attached SCSI to RAID boxes containing high-capacity commodity Serial ATA hard disk drives.
+The "fsck-free" ZFS file system was used after experiments with Unix File System (UFS) proved it to be too slow.
 Sun Microsystems had to manually repair the filesystems on two occasions using Unix dd.

-The software is based on open source technologies, and uses a combination of mod_perl and C running on OpenSolaris.
-A series of "lolcat" images are used for the system's HTTP 404 and error pages.
+The software was based on open source technologies, and used a combination of mod_perl and C running on OpenSolaris.
+A series of "lolcat" images were used for the system's HTTP 404 and error pages.

+Different formats were available for download, including the raw MPEG-TS files and compressed MPEG-4 and FLV versions of the files.

+BBC Redux content was migrated to BBC Archive Search after the project was discontinued.
+All recordings from non-BBC channels were removed shortly after the launch of BBC Archive Search.
+BBC Redux data is still held by the BBC Archive and is still used for research purposes, including in datasets.